kongkip/kongkip/README.md

 - 👯 I’m looking to collaborate on AI opensource projects
 - 💬 Ask me about Tensorflow, Computer Vision, Data Science and all the Data staff.
 - 📫 How to reach me: drop a mail to evanskiplagat3@gmail.com
-- ⚡ Fun fact: The sun weighs 2,000 million million million million tons, 🤣🤣🤣, how did they even measure that.
+- ⚡ Fun fact: The sun weighs 2,000 million million million million tons, 🤣🤣🤣, how did they even measure it.